 This is what DIBP says ”…The department accepts all applications lodged, regardless of who lodges them.
 However, if you do not feel confident in lodging an application, or if your case is complex, you may want to engage a registered migration agent to help you in your dealings with the department…”

-Migration agent, the same as any layer or accountant, represents you in dealing with Immigration department.
+Migration agents, the same as any lawyer or accountant, represent you in dealing with the Immigration Department.

-Most important is to understand what migration agent can and will do for you.
-There are some general rules describing migration agent activities and it is vaguely described in Migration Agent Code of Conduct, but each migration agent has right to adjust contract to clarify services included.
+The most important thing is to understand what the migration agent can and will do for you.
+There are some general rules describing migration agent activities and it is vaguely described in the Migration Agent Code of Conduct, but each migration agent has the right to adjust contracts to clarify services included.

-Our agency is mostly working on lump sum contracts.
-It means that, we offer to run case for fixed sum, regardless how much work we will put in it.
+Our agency mostly works on lump sum contracts.
+Which means, we offer to run a case for fixed sum, regardless how much work we put into it.

-Below you will find list of most important activities we will assist you with.
-Of course each visa and each case is different but when we work on the case, we do everything from start to finish. no extra costs.
+Below you will find a list of the most important activities we will assist you with.
+Of course each visa and each case is different but when we work on the case, we do everything from start to finish, with no extra costs.

 Pacific Center Immigration Agency includes in in our services:

 Assess your eligibility and chance of success